tarachristine88/IMT542_Final_Project/README.md

 **2.7.
 [G9_Test_Plan](2.7_G9_Test_Plan.md)**

 Overview: This file contains a test plan for ‘The Diary Project’, including several basic functional and performance tests.
+It has been updated to reflect feedback regarding inclusion of specific monitoring and alerts, automated actions, and an ongoing maintenance schedule.

-Last Updated: 30 May 2025
+Last Updated: 6 June 2025

 Format: MD